Irish Republican Army (1922–1969): World War II

 During the Second World War, the IRA hoped for support from Germany to strike against Britain.
 Seán Russell travelled to Germany in 1940 to canvass for arms.
 He became ill and died on board a German U-boat which was bringing him back to Ireland in August that year along with Frank Ryan (see Operation Dove).
 Stephen Hayes, the acting Chief of Staff, prepared an invasion plan for Northern Ireland and sent it to German Intelligence in 1940; this plan was later called Plan Kathleen, but it was discovered by the Irish authorities within one month of its creation.
 The Irish Government opposed the IRA's collaboration with Nazi Germany, having adopted a position of neutrality.

-Gunther Schuetz, a member of the Abwehr (German military intelligence), parachuted into Ireland and was almost immediately arrested.
+Günther Schütz, a member of the Abwehr (German military intelligence), parachuted into Ireland and was almost immediately arrested.
 On 28 February 1942 he escaped.
 The IRA intended to send him back to Germany with a request for weapons, ammunition, explosives, radio equipment and money.
 The IRA Army Executive met on 20 April and sanctioned the request.
 They also approved a plan to "give military information to powers at war with England even before any definite contacts [were] established with these powers", provided the information did not endanger civilians.
 The plan was quickly discovered when an IRA courier was arrested on the Dublin-Belfast train with documentation of the decisions taken, and details of the Nazi contact.
 This led to the arrest of Schuetz, on 30 April, only hours before he was due to set sail.
 The boat was seized and the crew arrested.

 In Belfast, much to the alarm of the Northern Ireland authorities, the city's brigade had developed a "Protestant squad", an intelligence unit, largely recruited by John Graham, a Church of Ireland devout, from Denis Ireland's Ulster Union Club.
 But while Graham, who opposed cooperation with the Germans, and others in the Belfast command continued to debate the merits of a new northern campaign, in April 1942 a diversionary action, intended to draw the RUC from an illegal 1916 commemoration, developed into a street gun battle.
 A police constable, father of four Thomas James Forbes, was killed, in consequence of which six of the eight members of the active unit were sentenced to death.
 In the event all but one were reprieved.
-On 2 September 1942 Tom Williams, nineteen, was hanged the first, and only, Irish Republican to be judicially executed in the North.
+On 2 September 1942 Tom Williams, nineteen, was hanged, becoming the first and only Irish Republican to be judicially executed in the North.

 It has been rumoured that during the war period IRA members may have attempted to provide intelligence to assist the German aerial bombing of industrial targets in Northern Ireland.
 However, information recovered from Germany after the war showed that the planning of raids such as the Belfast Blitz was based exclusively on the aerial reconnaissance of the Luftwaffe.